-His work in environmental economics – especially product valuation and labelling – is conducted with the Environmental and Resource Economics Group at the University of Manchester, where Jibonayan is a research affiliate with the Sustainable Consumption Institute.
+His work on product valuation and labelling is conducted with the Environmental and Resource Economics Group at the University of Manchester, where Jibonayan is a research affiliate with the Sustainable Consumption Institute.

 University wide Transforming Teaching Award (nomination)